washaxiu/test/readme.txt

-This is a simple practise
+This is my first git project
-lalal